 Q: What is your design philosophy

-Jamie: I use the word "decluttering" and "edit" a lot.
-I love "sense of clarity" with your belongings because it's so true: knowing everything that you have and exactly where its home is.
+Jamie: I love "sense of clarity" with your belongings because it's so true: knowing everything that you have and exactly where it belongs is key.
+Everything should have a home.

 Q: What is your differential?